 Health insurance and other living costs

 Finding affordable health insurance can be difficult, especially while you are attending school.
-SOLEX College has formed a partnership with ISO, a reputable health insurance provider and member of AIG Companies, who can meet your health insurance needs while you are in school.
-Individual and family plans are available with a range of coverage and prices.
+Find a reputable health insurance provider who can meet your health insurance needs while you are in school.

 As an International student or scholar in the US, you may need to file a tax return with the IRS.
 Sprintax will look after your tax return from start to finish.